 Baking soda gives the cookies just the right lift, and salt enhances the flavor of the chocolate and sweetener.

 Butter brings richness and helps create the crispy edges we love.
-I usually use a high-quality grass-fed butter, but dairy-free options work perfectly too.
+I usually use a high-quality grass-fed unsalted butter, but dairy-free options work perfectly too.
 I’ve tested them with Earth Balance.
+I’ve actually had friends test real butter and dairy free butter versions side by side, and most of them couldn’t even tell which one was the real butter version!
 This makes these cookies ideal for anyone looking for gluten-free dairy-free chocolate chip cookies.
-If you use a pre-salted butter option, you may want to reduce the added salt.
+If you use a pre-salted butter option, you may want to reduce the added salt slightly.

 Vanilla Extract